giuliavezzani/giuliavezzani_old.github.io/index.md

  </details>
  <details>
    <summary> <li style="margin-left: 50px;"> <b>Research Fellow @ iCub Facility</b> </li> </summary>
-        <p style="margin-left: 50px;">I have partnered with the Italian Institute of Technology during my M.Sc. thesis, about  6D object tactile localization, i.e. the problem to estimate the 6-DOF pose of a tridimensional
+        <p style="margin-left: 50px;">I have partnered with the Italian Institute of Technology during my <b>M.Sc. thesis</b>, about  6D object tactile localization, i.e. the problem to estimate the 6-DOF pose of a tridimensional
 object, whose model is known  by using the tactile measurements collected with the robot iCub.</p>
 </details>
 <details>